-IT Equipment Switch-Off
+Information Technology Equipment Switch-Off

+Did you know?
 A single computer and monitor left on 24 hours a day will cost around £45 a year.
 Switching them off out of hours and enabling standby features could reduce this to less than £10 a year each and prolong the lifespan of equipment.
 You could save enough energy to make 30 teachers 6 cups of coffee every day.

 Many people assume electrical products are off when they are on standby, yet in this mode they continue to consume power.
 Be especially wary of equipment that has a remote control – this is a telltale sign that the equipment is likely to be left on standby while waiting for the ‘on’ signal from the remote.
 A red or green LED light is another sign.